Inside - Review

 20210304220445_1.jpg

 While I appreciate the tone and the ominous nature of the whole experience from start to finish, I’m not exactly sure what Inside is trying to say.
 Simply because of the fact that you can see far more detail than Limbo, it seems like Inside is trying to say more.
 Limbo simply seemed to be about a boy lost in the wilderness moving from the forest to a concrete jungle, seeking companionship.
 With Inside’s Big Brother organization, there’s immediately more context under the surface.
-However, when everything ended and I saw how it all played out, I didn’t feel like I knew anymore about the world of Inside or the intended metaphor it was trying to make.
+However, when everything ended and I saw how it all played out, I didn’t feel like I knew any more about the world of Inside or the intended metaphor it was trying to make.

 Gameplay

 Despite not having played Limbo in almost a decade, Inside’s controls felt immediately familiar.
-It had a comfortable scrolling movement and momentum to the character that immediately intuitive.
+It had a comfortable scrolling movement and momentum to the character that was immediately intuitive.
 Likewise, the jumping and platforming were forgiving enough to make you willing to go for the more daring leaps in moments when you really had to, of which there were many.

 20210303221131_1.jpg